 Recommended IO standards: 5.0V, 3.3V, 2.5V, 1.8V

-Logic Pro devices have three selectable threshold voltage options.
-The inputs are also implemented with comparators instead of standard CMOS buffers such as Logic 4 and the new Logic 8.
-That makes the input-low and input-high voltages very close to each other.
+The inputs are also implemented with comparators instead of standard CMOS buffers found on Logic 4 and Logic 8.
+This makes the input-low and input-high voltages very close to each other.
 The exact behavior of these comparators is not defined here.

 1.2V Voltage Option